Lau397/Case_Study_Bike-Share/DA_Cyclistic_report.md

 The data selected is from February 2023 available at: https://divvy-tripdata.s3.amazonaws.com/index.html In which the trip data such as; started_at, ended_at, start_station_id, end_station_id, geolocation, among others is registered in an Excel file.

 The data seems reliable in a way that values make sense and that, generally, it is consistent in each column of data registered.
-The data is also very recent at the moment of writing this, and the information registered in the file is easy to understand.
+The data is also very recent at the moment of writing this and the information registered in the file is easy to understand.

 ## Data manipulation